SNCFdevelopers/ngx-piano/README.md

 By importing `NgxPianoModule`, the different routes are automaticaly track.
 When `NgxPianoModule` bootstraping, we subscribe to `RouteEvent` of type [NavigationEnd](https://angular.io/api/router/NavigationEnd).
 These event is triggered when a navigation ends successfully.

-## Tracking events
+### Tracking events

-### Click event
+#### Click event

-An directive exists for catching click's event named `ngxPianoClick`.
+A directive exists for catching click's event named `ngxPianoClick`.
 You can track click events directly from the template

 ```html